Treats osteoporosis (thinning of the bones). Also treats bone loss and bone-related problems in patients who have cancer.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to denosumab, or if you have very low calcium in your blood (hypocalcemia).
+You should not receive this medicine if you have had an allergic reaction to denosumab, or if you are pregnant.
+You should not receive Prolia® if you have very low calcium in your blood (hypocalcemia).

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot under your skin.
-This medicine is usually given under the skin of your upper arm, upper thigh, or stomach.
+This medicine is usually given as a shot under the skin of your upper arm, upper thigh, or stomach.

 - A nurse or other trained health professional will give you this medicine.